-The center’s staff — including licensed psychologists, psychological residents, interns, and master’s and doctoral students — assists students in coping with emotional and social concerns interfering with their success at Mizzou.
-Services include individual psychotherapy, group therapy, crisis intervention, consultation, outreach and prevention.
-We offer a variety of resources to help students through challenges such as, but not limited to, homesickness, sexual assault, identity, college adjustment, acculturation and a wide range of mental health problems.
+The center’s staff — including licensed psychologists, psychological residents, interns, and master’s and doctoral students — assists students in learning strategies to manage life challenges and difficult emotions that may impact social or academic success.
+Services include group and individual therapy, crisis intervention, consultation, outreach and prevention.
+We offer a variety of resources to help students through challenges such as, but not limited to, homesickness, sexual assault, identity, college adjustment, acculturation, oppression, depression and anxiety.

-The center’s staff also assists faculty, staff, students and parents who are concerned about an MU student.
-Please feel free to contact the Counseling Center's on-call therapist for consultation.
+The Counseling Center’s crisis intervention team assists faculty, staff, students and parents who are concerned about an MU student.
+Please feel free to contact the Counseling Center’s on-call therapist for consultation.
 We can help you effectively approach the student, offer support, and/or direct the student to appropriate mental health resources on campus.
 During business hours call or come in to the center for crisis services or consultation.
 After-hours crisis support is available by calling our office at 573-882-6601.

 Student Affairs in a sentence

-- People look out for each other: Twenty percent of clients who came to the Counseling Center were referred by friends, and another 12 percent were referred by faculty or staff.
+- People look out for each other at Mizzou.
+Twenty percent of clients who came to the Counseling Center were referred by friends, and another 12 percent were referred by faculty or staff.

 - More than 99 percent of Counseling Center clients report they would recommend the center to other students.